theinnbox/theinnbox.github.io/_posts/2018-04-08-muji-hotel-shenzhen-review.markdown

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';">Accessibility</p>

 <p class="pb4" style="max-width: 650px; margin: auto;">
 The MUJI hotel in Shenzhen is accessible.
-A driver should be able to drop off guests at the front door and there is an elevator which guests can use to access all floors.</p>
+A driver should be able to drop off guests at the front door and there is an elevator which guests can use to access all floors.
+Show your driver the <a href="https://www.muji.com.cn/cn/store/feature/mujihotel/shenzhen/#access" target="new">address on the website</a> to make sure they can find the hotel.</p>

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';">TL;DR</p>